 I can see the structure of my artboard here on the left-hand side.
-The rule with stacks is whenever you want to be able to organize something as a stack you need to group it together.
-So I'm going to come and select all of the objects on this first design canvas, and in the right menu, I'll define them as a group.
-I'll come here into the Layers panel and I'll go ahead and give it a friendly name, and I'll expand it out.
+The rule with stacks is whenever you want to be able to organise something as a stack you need to group it together.
+So I'm going to come and select all of the objects on this first design canvas and in the right menu, I'll define them as a group.
+I'll come here into the Layers panel and I'll go ahead and give it a friendly name and I'll expand it out.

 If I decide I want to change the spacing around it I can move the cursor up until I see a pink highlight letting me know what the current spacing value is.
 I could come here towards the top and by pressing and dragging from the bottom reduce the overall space.
 Notice that all the content below moves up as well.
 From there, I could come in and create a little bit more space now between that top area and the word "Plant".
 So just by pressing and dragging, I could affect that change.